kyma-project/cli/docs/gen-docs/kyma_test_logs.md

 ## Synopsis

-[DEPRECATED: the "test logs" command works only with Kyma 1.x.x]
+[DEPRECATED: The "test logs" command works only with Kyma 1.x.x.]

 Use this command to display logs of a test executed for a given test suite.
 By default, the command displays logs for failed tests, but you can change this behavior using the "test-status" flag.